axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-item-details.rst

    - Refer to ``variables.Portal.TaskDetails.json`` file in ``portal-developer-examples/resources/files`` project.
    - Copy to the corresponding application folder located in the designer.

-      - e.g: AxonIvyDesigner/configuration/applications/designer
+      - E.g., AxonIvyDesigner/configuration/applications/designer

    - Create some destroyed task or start the process ``Start Processes/TaskDetailsCustomWidgetExample/SalesManagement.ivp`` in ``portal-developer-examples`` project.
    - Go to the example homepage by the process ``Start Processes/ExamplePortalStart/DefaultApplicationHomePage.ivp``
-   - And then go to task details to check the new custom layout.
+   - Lastly, go to task details to check the new custom layout.

    About how to configure Variables, refer to :dev-url:`|ivy| Variables </doc/|version|/designer-guide/configuration/variables.html>`